 - Significant race performances from the world endurance stage, e.g. world records, major upsets, inspiring finishes

 - One-off incidents worth talking about.
 Remember this?

-(By the way, the Armstrong trail race story really happened.
-And Armstrong went to win the race.
+(By the way, the Armstrong story really happened.
+And Armstrong went on to win the race.
 Here’s how it went down.)

-- Revisiting a part of your course out of season, when it will presumably look completely different to the scene on race day.
-Maybe your course, once teeming with runner, now is covered in snow in the middle of winter.
+- Revisiting a part of your course out of season, when it will likely look completely different to the scene on race day.
+Maybe your course, once teeming with runners, now is covered in snow in the middle of winter.
 Seize on the opportunity to comment on the change of scene, perhaps with a then-vs-now pic.

 - Remembering noteworthy instances in the build-up to last year’s race.
-Maybe the moment you first laid eyes on a new medal design or the confirmation of an important sponsor.
+Maybe the first time you shared a new medal design or confirmed an important sponsor.
 This is always easier when there’s existing content to look back on that you can simply add a short comment to before sharing.

 - Remarking on anticipated changes from your last race edition.
 Perhaps contrast last year’s course with a new course map or last year’s finisher T-shirt design with the new one.